 Both release new features and services on almost a weekly basis, and we, the developers, are richer for it.
 In our opinion, some of the most interesting innovations are taking place in the space of analytical data warehousing, where on one hand we have Amazon’s Redshift and on the other Google’s BigQuery.
 This post compares Redshift vs. BigQuery in detail.

-With Panoply.io’ s inception, we had to make a choice: Redshift or BigQuery.
+With Panoply's inception, we had to make a choice: Redshift or BigQuery.
 As our platform delivers full-stack data automation, a critical chunk of the stack hinges not only on the massively parallel data warehouse used internally to store hundreds of terabytes of data, but the capability to analyze it in minutes.
-This choice would define us so we were determined to do a thorough comparison of the two and pick the one best for us.
+This choice would define us, so we were determined to do a thorough comparison of the two and pick the one best for us.

 Spoiler Alert!
-On almost all fronts we found Amazon Redshift to deliver superior results.
-Significantly so for usability, performance, and cost for almost all analytical use-cases, especially at scale.
-And yes, at a glance there are apparent complexities to Redshift, but what it surrenders in terms of simplicity it gains in terms of functionality.
+When we were building Panoply, we found Redshift delivered superior results on almost all fronts, especially usability, performance, and cost.
+And yes, there are apparent complexities to Redshift, but what it surrenders in terms of simplicity it gains in terms of functionality.

 This article has been written in retrospect, so throughout the blog we’ll walk you through our logic and argue our case.

 This article assumes some familiarity with Redshift and BigQuery, as well as basic knowledge in columnar MPP data warehouses.
 In this section we’ll cover the basics before drilling down into our comparison.
 If you already got this covered feel free to skip ahead.